Do you want a household with ferrets and cats?

 When To Intervene?

 The moment you hear hissing from any pet, be careful because it might turn to something else.
 If the hissing continues, you can take a small break in their introduction and try again later.
 The same thing is with biting and any other attack.
-If the attack is serious and you can see blood, separate the pets immediately so you can finish the introduction.
+If the attack is serious and you can see blood, separate the pets immediately and stop the introduction.

 How To Know They Are OK?

-If you made all the necessary steps to introduce them properly and you don’t see any hostile reactions, that is a good sign.
+If you’ve made all the necessary steps to introduce them properly and you don’t see any hostile reactions, that is a good sign.
 There are a few scenarios you can expect.
-One of them is that both animals will ignore each other and knowing the ferret’s curious nature, that is highly unlikely.
+One of them is that both animals will ignore each other.
+Knowing the ferret’s curious nature, that is highly unlikely.

 Most cats tolerate ferrets and most ferrets will try to play with cats by biting their legs, tail, and tummy.
 So, when ferrets get too overwhelming for cats, they will jump somewhere high and inspect them from a safe distance.
 That is the most common scenario.

 The next scenario is the best one and it is the one where ferrets and cats act like one big happy family.
 They play together, they eat together and they sleep together.
 With that scenario, you don’t have to worry and you can simply enjoy a great show they will give you.